railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 locations.
 These locations have been defined by the minimal default data loaded when the database was created.
 You will use this default structure in this example.

-Open ERP has three predefined top-level location types , ``Physical Locations`` and ``Partner Locations`` that act as their names suggest, and ``Virtual Locations`` that are used by Open ERP for its own purposes.
+OpenERP has three predefined top-level location types , ``Physical Locations`` and ``Partner Locations`` that act as their names suggest, and ``Virtual Locations`` that are used by OpenERP for its own purposes.

 #.
 From the :guilabel:`Main Menu` click on :menuselection:`Warehouse --> Configuration -->
 	Warehouse Management --> Locations` to reach a list view of the locations (not the tree view).